-Assigned performance is the percentage of blocks minted against leader slots assigned (not including stolen or ghosted blocks).
-Assigned performance is reduced by missing and invalid blocks which are nominally in the control of the operator.
+Confirmed performance is the percentage of blocks confirmed on chain against assigned leader slots (not including stolen or ghosted blocks).
+Confirmed performance is reduced by missing and invalid blocks which are nominally caused by the operator.

 We track a large number of metrics to ensure that the ADAvault stake pools are reliably minting blocks including: